 It is easy to set up and will save you from writing a lot of small checks or using your personal funds.

-Decide where you are going to keep it.
-It should be in a locked box that only you or a designated employee has the key to.
+- Purchase a petty cash box and decide where you are going to keep it.
+To keep petty cash from disappearing, consider keeping it in a locked box that only you or an employee designated as the petty cash custodian, has the key to.

 If you have a double entry bookkeeping system, the initial recording entry would look like this: